PR20197721/girlScouct/README.md

 2. right click the corresponding folder in Eclipse (AEM view) and select Import from server... your server must of course be started for it to work (both the CQ server as well as the Eclipse AEM server at bottom left)

+#### Troubleshooting Tips (Optional)
+1. Install JD Eclipse Realign by adding http://mchr3k-eclipse.appspot.com/ in Help > Install New Software.
+Add Java Decompiler Eclipse Plug-in items.
+2. Restart Eclipse then go to preferences > Java > Decompiler > JD-Eclipse Realign and check Display line numbers.
+3. Create a folder called CQ and place the runtime CQ jar into a folder called src.
+4. Expand jar file.
+5. Enter expanded folder and further expand static/app/cq-quickstart-5.6.1-standalone.jar
+6. Create new project called CQ in Eclipse and point to the the CQ folder.
+7. You will now be able to enter any jar file and view the source of the classes with properly aligned line numbers.
+8. Go to any open AEM project and open properties.
+Set this CQ project as a project reference under Project References.

 #### Legacy projects: pushing code into CQ
 1. the basic maven project structure was auto-generated like this: